Seoul Train

-Seoul Train is a 2004 documentary film that deals with the dangerous journeys of North Korean defectors fleeing through or to China.
-These journeys are both dangerous and daring, since if caught, they face forced repatriation, torture, and possible execution.
+Seoul Train is a 2004 documentary film that deals with the dangerous journeys of North Korean refugees as they escape through China to find refuge.
+These journeys are both dangerous and daring since, if caught, they face forced repatriation, torture, and possible execution.
+The North Koreans are aided by a loose band of activists who have formed an "underground railroad" of safe houses and escape routes to evade the authorities and North Korean agents.

-Seoul Train has been broadcast on television around the world, including on the PBS series Independent Lens.
-In January 2007, Seoul Train was awarded the Alfred I. duPont – Columbia University Silver Baton for excellence in broadcast journalism.
-In April 2007, "Seoul Train" was named runner-up in the National Journalism Awards.
+Seoul Train was broadcast on television in more than 22 countries around the world, including on the PBS series Independent Lens.
+In January 2007, Seoul Train was awarded the Alfred I. duPont – Columbia University Silver Baton for excellence in broadcast journalism (broadcast equivalent of the Pulitzer Prize).
+In April 2007, Seoul Train was named runner-up in the National Journalism Awards.

 The film was produced, directed, and filmed by Jim Butterworth, a technology entrepreneur in Colorado in the United States, and Lisa Sleeth of Incite Productions.
-It was co-directed and edited by Aaron Lubarsky, a documentary filmmaker in New York City.
+Seoul Train was co-directed and edited by Aaron Lubarsky, a documentary filmmaker in New York City.

+Butterworth and Sleeth lived in a safe house on the China-North Korea border while shooting the film, and used that as a base to cross into North Korea for part of the filming.
+On March 17, 2009, North Korean soldiers apprehended reporters Euna Lee and Laura Ling while filming a documentary for Current TV.
+Lee and Ling were apprehended as they attempted to retrace the footsteps of Butterworth and Sleeth.
+Lee wrote in her book The World Is Bigger Now: An American Journalist's Release from Captivity in North Korea ...
+A Remarkable Story of Faith, Family, and Forgiveness how Seoul Train had motivated her and how she jumped at the chance to do a similar story.
+North Korean authorities interrogated Lee and Ling about watching Seoul Train.